top of page

 Sunrise over the Wheat Field

 Rooted in a close-knit immigrant community in Southern Ontario, my life has been shaped by faith, study, travel, and seasons of both joy and loss.
 From my Christian Reformed upbringing to a deepening relationship with the Holy Spirit, I have learned to hold heritage and transformation together.
-Along the way, I discovered a love for listening to others’ stories of seeking or encountering the Divine — a calling that led me into the sacred work of spiritual direction, where I offer space to notice, welcome, and trust the Spirit’s presence.

 My work in spiritual direction grows from my love of hearing people’s stories and honoring the ways the Divine meets us in every season.